Setting up pages

 Social Media

 Social media icons can be displayed in the local footer.
 This is a reusable content type and should only need to be created once.
-User can create the content type in this area by hitting select and “Create a new item”.
-They can also create it in the content tab area on the dashboard.
+You can create the content type in this area by hitting select and “Create a new item”.
+You can also create it in the content tab area from the dashboard.
 This content type can be maintained/edited in both places.
 To use this feature:

-3. Give the item a title and fill out all applicable fields
+3. Give the links a title and fill out all applicable fields

 Please note: you only have to create this group one time as it is reusable content.
 Site builders can reuse the same item on all other pages.